This lemon brigadeiro recipe is easy to prepare, and I promise it will be a delicious sweet-and-sour treat to your taste buds.

 Then put the little balls on the plate with sprinkles, but don’t coat it yet.

-Once you’ve rolled all brigadeiros, dredge them with lemon zest and sanding sugar to coat all sides and transfer each ball to a mini bonbon cup.
+Once you’ve rolled all brigadeiros, dredge them with lemon zest and sanding sugar to coat all sides and transfer each ball to a candy cup No 3.

 Did you like this recipe for lemon brigadeiro?
 Then save it to your Pinterest board and send it to a friend who might also like it.

-- 1 tbsp butter, plus some more to roll the balls
+- 1 tablespoon butter, plus some more to roll the balls

 - 2 lemons